coopbri/halo/docs/docs/guides/deployment/using-docker.md

 - `-dp 3000:3000` - the `-d` flag means to run in "detached" mode, so it runs in the background and does not take control of your terminal. `-p 3000:3000` means to expose port 3000 of the container (which is what Vendure listens on by default) as port 3000 on your host machine.
 - `--name vendure-server` - we give the container a human-readable name.
 - `vendure` - we are referencing the tag we set up during the build.
-- `npm run start:server` - this last part is the actual command that should be run inside the container.
+- `bun run start:server` - this last part is the actual command that should be run inside the container.

 ## Docker Compose